comp426-2022-fall/a99-group7/README.md

 - spotify-web-api-js (1.5.2)
 - sqlite3 (5.1.2)

-## User Interactions

-Information about the possible user interactions are detailed in this [file](docs/user-interactions.md).

 ## API

 Information about the API user endpoints used are detailed in this [file](docs/api.md).